Your perfect soap recipe probably doesn’t exist. Yet.

 The thing about the best soap recipe?

-It’s like the holy grail of soapmaking.
 The perfect soap recipe is as unique as you are.
+It’s the holy grail of soapmaking.

-What features I like in my soap are probably different from what you like (and ultimately, different than what your customers might like!)
+Therefore, the features I like in my soap are probably different from what you like (and different than what your customers like!)
 I love creamy tight bubbles.
 When I drop a bar of soap on my floor, I love when it’s so hard that it’s completely unscathed.

-I like to lather a bar of soap in my hands (while you might like to use a loofah.)
+Also, I like to lather a bar of soap in my hands (while you might like to use a loofah.)
 And I have semi-soft water on tap (while you might have extremely hard water.)
-All of these factors change how a bar of soap can perform.
+These factors change how a bar of soap can perform.